 “Looking out a couple years, it will be interesting to see later if cities really feel if they need to revisit zoning and land use either to facilitate more beneficial projects they want to see or do places like D.C. start to tighten controls if they see projects being incentivized that don’t need it or really run counter to their priorities,” Greene says.

 With the new study, funded in part by the Kresge Foundation, the Urban Institute research team found a spectrum of mindsets across the three cities.
 (Kresge also provides funding to Next City.)

 In Fresno, Greene says, the city underwent a major rezoning initiative not too long ago, intended to spur development in the downtown area and long certain transit corridors.
-City planning and economic development officials were able to work with California Governor Gavin Newsom to align Fresno’s designated Opportunity Zones with those areas.
-The governor actually designated more census tracts in Fresno than the city requested, reflecting his priorities of driving more investment to California’s Central Valley versus the Bay Area or Los Angeles, according to Greene.
+City planning and economic development officials were able to work with the California governor’s office to align Fresno’s designated Opportunity Zones with those areas.
+Governor Jerry Brown’s office actually designated more census tracts in Fresno than the city requested in 2018, which ended up aligning with new Governor Gavin Newsom’s priorities of driving more investment to California’s Central Valley versus the Bay Area or Los Angeles, according to Greene.

 With their city still struggling to attract investment, Fresno officials told the Urban Institute that they hope Opportunity Zones can be “an extra tool” to achieve the goals already set forth by that earlier rezoning process, which took place in 2015.

 D.C. was at the opposite end of the spectrum, as a city that has seen itself transformed by new investment over the past decade, experiencing the most intense displacement of black neighborhoods of any major city across the country.
 The district had a unique situation, being without a state government, which gave Mayor Muriel Bowser’s administration total control over which zones it designated.